Alpha Piscium: Properties

 Alpha Piscium is catalogued as an α^{2} Canum Venaticorum variable, a type of variable star where the brightness changes are caused by the rotation of the star.
 The brightness varies by about 1/100 of a magnitude, identified from Hipparcos photometry.
-The primary component is thought to be the source of the variations, and it has a period of 0.845 days which corresponds to the rotation period of the star.
-Variations with a period of 6.65 days have also been identified in the variations.
+The primary component is thought to be the source of the variations, and it has a period of 0.845 days which was believed to be the rotation period of the star, but the latter has been revised to 1.49 days.
+Variations with a period of 6.65 days have also been identified.

+Alpha Piscium composes a four-star system together with the G1/2V star HIP 9519, which is separated by 404.7".

 Long-exposure observation

 Stars that can set (not in a circumpolar constellation for the viewer) culminate at midnight - where viewed away from any polar region experiencing midnight sun - when at opposition, meaning they can be viewed from dusk until dawn.
 This applies to α Piscium on 21 October, in the current astronomical epoch.

 Half of the year from this date, 22 April, the star will be at conjunction above or below, the sun - apart by the star's declination (angle set out in table, right).
 The nearby days and months have most of the star's risen time during daylight.